 *Other courses may be added to this list as needed.

 Nature of the Oral Communication Fundamentals Program

 All bachelor degree candidates in the College of Liberal Arts and Sciences are required to satisfy an Oral Communication Requirement, pass an exemption examination, or be exempted on the basis of high school speech training.
 Several other degree programs also require their students to enroll in these courses.
-Two course taught out of the Basic Course—COMS 130 and COMS 322—play a significant role in helping students meet that requirement.
+Two courses taught out of the Introductory Course office —COMS 130 and COMS 322—play a significant role in helping students meet that requirement.